joseph-greiner/tridex_mods/printer_configuration/README.md

 ## Filament runout and rollover support

 All config files are fully commented and helps walk you through what needs changed and what does not need changed.
 If you set your board pins, end stops and probe properly.
 The macros just work.

+# Update for April 23, 2024:

+Improved swap tool change macros.
+Pulled tool head locations from a better place, simplified the math for the tool change.
+Updated comments in idex_variables.cfg

 # Update for March 27, 2024: